-Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted-average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (a) (b) (c) Equity compensation plans approved by security holders: 2002 Stock Option Plan (1) 8 \$ 2.86 2003 Equity Incentive Plan (2) 3,838,728 14.17 1,663,920 2003 Employee Stock Purchase Plan (3) 141,599 Equity compensation plans not approved by security holders Total 3,838,736 \$ 14.17 1,805,519
+Number of securities to be issued upon exercise of outstanding options, warrants and Weighted- average exercise price of outstanding options, warrants and Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in

+Plan category rights rights column (a))

+(a) (b) (c)

+Equity compensation plans approved by security holders:

+2002 Stock Option Plan (1) \$

+2003 Equity Incentive Plan (2)

+2003 Employee Stock Purchase Plan (3)

+Equity compensation plans not approved by security holders

+Total \$
-(4) In December 2003, our Board of Directors adopted a resolution that prohibited further grants under the 2002 Stock Option Plan.

-(5) The number of securities to be issued upon exercise of outstanding stock options, warrants and rights issued under the 2003 Equity Incentive Plan includes 111,703 of restricted stock units and deferred stock units.
-Additionally, this number includes 494,898 performance restricted stock units which reflects a maximum payout of the awards granted.
-These restricted, deferred and performance restricted stock units are excluded from the weighted average exercise price calculation above.

-(6) Shares under the 2003 Employee Stock Purchase Plan allows eligible employees to purchase our common stock annually over the course of two semi-annual offering periods at a price of no less than 85.0% of the price per share of our common stock.
+- (4) In December 2003, our Board of Directors adopted a resolution that prohibited further grants under the 2002 Stock Option Plan. - (5) The number of securities to be issued upon exercise of outstanding stock options, warrants and rights issued under the 2003 Equity Incentive Plan includes [-] of restricted stock units and deferred stock units.
+Additionally, this number includes [-] performance restricted stock units which reflects a maximum payout of the awards granted.
+These restricted and performance restricted stock units are excluded from the weighted average exercise price calculation above. - (6) Shares under the 2003 Employee Stock Purchase Plan allows eligible employees to purchase our common stock annually over the course of two semi-annual offering periods at a price of no less than 85.0% of the price per share of our common stock.
 This plan is an open market purchase plan and does not have a dilutive effect.
 Effective February 1, 2010, we suspended offerings under the ESPP indefinitely.